 In places, flowering crocuses, irises, and many others add bright colours to the otherwise drab steppe.
 The ground is dotted with numerous dens, inhabited by two species of ground squirrel.
-One is the fat bobak marmot (Marmota bobak), the size of a hare, the other the slim yellow ground squirrel (Spermophilus fulvus), not much larger than a rat.
+One is the fat bobak marmot (Marmota bobak), the size of a hare, the other the slim Anatolian ground squirrel (Spermophilus fulvus), not much larger than a rat.
 When they notice us, they emit a shrill, whistling call, withdrawing into their den.

 We do our best to persuade them to let us sleep here, as we have learned from other travellers that the Kurds don’t mind tourists – only Turks.
 But to no avail.
 They order us to follow their car to the nearest town, Dogubayazit, and sleep there.
 Turkish soldiers are very much afraid of the Kurds – not without reason, as many of their colleagues have been killed by Kurdish guerillas.

-In former times, a small part of Kurds were sedentary farmers, while the majority were nomads, who, with their herds of sheep and goats, roamed the mountains of eastern Turkey, north-eastern Syria, northern Iraq, north-western Iran, and the adjacent parts of the Caucasus.
+In former times, a small part of Kurds were sedentary farmers, but the majority were nomads, who, with their herds of sheep and goats, roamed the mountains of eastern Turkey, north-eastern Syria, northern Iraq, north-western Iran, and the adjacent parts of the Caucasus.
 Farmers and nomads would benefit from each other, as much trading took place between them.
 Cereals and vegetables were exchanged for mutton, felt, and wool.
 Today, however, almost all Kurds are sedentary.

 Kemal now introduced a new policy: Turkey was for Turks, and everybody who wanted to live in Turkey, had to speak Turkish.
 Even though many Kurds had participated in the Turkish-Greek War, they were brutally suppressed – the Turks even refused to acknowledge them as a separate people.
 They were called ‘Mountain Turks’, and the Kurdish language – based on a ‘scientific’ report from the 1920s – was regarded as a Turkish dialect, even though the two languages are not at all related.
 It was forbidden to teach in Kurdish in the schools.
-Also in Iraq, the Kurds were suppressed and persecuted by the Arab rulers in Baghdad, as the two peoples had always been enemies.
+In Iraq, the Kurds were also suppressed and persecuted by the Arab rulers in Baghdad, as the two peoples had always been hostile towards each other.

 Persecution of national minorities in Turkey was not introduced by Atatürk.
 From ancient times, all of north-eastern Anatolia was inhabited by Christian Armenians, who were farmers and traders.
 In the late 1800s, a large group of Armenians demanded an independent state, and on two occasions, in 1895-96 and 1914-15, Turkish troops (sometimes assisted by the Kurds!) attacked and killed thousands of Armenians.

 “What a snotnose!” says Arne, when the man has left.

 A fair number of tourists must be passing through this area, judging from the behaviour of the sheep herders.
 They run towards our car, demanding cigarettes, and when we refuse to give them any, some even throw stones at our van, another beating the car with his stave.

-The bumpy tar road becomes a gravel road, and we start our ascent towards a pass, Tahir Geçidi, and later another pass, Kopdağı Geçidi.
+The bumpy tar road becomes a gravel road, and we start our ascent towards a pass, Tahir Geçidi, and yet another pass, Kopdağı Geçidi.
 The landscape around these passes is covered in a thick layer of snow.
 The inhabitants of the few dilapidated villages here are as unpleasant as the herders down on the plains.
 The houses are built of granite stones, with a flat roof, a few of them with a covered chimney.

-In the thickets, chaffinches (Fringilla coelebs) and blackbirds (Turdus merula), and among the grass grow primroses (Primula), snowbells (Soldanella), and a species of hellebore, called the Lenten rose (Helleborus orientalis), named for its early flowering.
-(In Christianity, the Lent is a period of 40 days prior to Easter.)
+In the thickets, chaffinches (Fringilla coelebs) and blackbirds (Turdus merula) are singing, and among the grass grow primroses (Primula), snowbells (Soldanella), and a species of hellebore, called the Lenten rose (Helleborus orientalis), named for its early flowering.
+In Christianity, the Lent is a period of 40 days prior to Easter.

 Back on the plains, we pass through numerous villages with narrow streets and houses with tiled roofs.
 There are groves of green trees, and hazel plantations, producing the nuts that we buy in European supermarkets at Christmas.
 The sky is dark, and rain is pouring.

 Villages and towns are numerous along the coast.
-In Espiye we shop at a local market, where all sorts of items are sold, including beautiful copper kitchenware.
+In Espiye, we shop at a local market, where all sorts of items are sold, including beautiful copper kitchenware.
 Obviously, Europeans are not a common sight here, and shortly after our arrival quite a few people follow us around.
 A barber approaches me, grabs my arm and leads me to his shop.
 I am convinced that he wants to cut my rather long hair, but he just wants to serve tea.

 Accompanied by a local man, who speaks German, we stroll in the neighbourhood.
 Many of the houses are very attractive, built entirely of wood.
 Several women are working in a field, turning over the soil and cutting the weeds into tiny bits.
 They are astonished to see us, but invite us to join them, offering us refreshing buttermilk.
 Ten steppe buzzards (Buteo buteo ssp. vulpinus) and one honey buzzard (Pernis apivorus) are soaring over a nearby hill.